 new large scale, work on paper , drawing installation series beginning….

 This new drawing collage series is an exploration of looking at the environment in which I live , with a loving outlook.
-Known to be a harsh, dry, ravished region, through drought and gold mining,my local Central Victorian landscape can at the height of a stinking hot summer bring me to tears for fear of simultaneously exploding into a huge ball of flame that engulfs our existence.
+Known to be a harsh, dry, ravished region, through drought and gold mining,my local Central Victorian landscape can at the height of a stinking hot summer bring me to tears.
+For the fear of simultaneously exploding into a ball of flames.
 The sun too hot, any time outside is painful.
 The land is crispy, dry and frightening.
 This winter I escaped to a beautiful part of southern NSW coast where everything was green and lush, idealistic, although within all its beauty I felt like an intruder, not connected to that beauty at all.

-I spent many months touring the region, jumping out of the car to stop and photograph moments with dams trespassing on properties.
-Once in the studio I have colllaged and drawn inspiration from these experiences to produce work with meaning, perspective and emotion.
-To capture an essence of these dams, be it fleeting .
+I spent many months touring the region, jumping out of the car to stop and photograph moments with dams whilst trespassing on properties.
+Once in the studio I have drawn inspiration from these experiences to produce textural, evocative and a captivating experiences ; an essence of these dams, be it fleeting .

 As my previous work I have chosen to collaged mixed paper and transparent paper to form uneven , textured surfaces for each drawing.
 This helps to create movement within the image as I manipulate multi mediums around the surface.

-Sandy Fly Dam, Junortoun: the road to work, Julies dam, Spring Gully.
+Sandy Fly Dam, Junortoun: the road to work, Julies dam, Spring Gully, The Cascades.

 These are the first of the series.